Expungement Lawyer Austin, TX

 3. The offense resulted in deferred adjudication ending in discharge or dismissal

 New legislation over the last decade has changed the terms of expungement and nondisclosure, and they will continue to change over time.
-If you did not qualify in the past, it is possible you are now eligible.
-Our expungement lawyer studies the most recent developments related to expunction and nondisclosure eligibility in order to help you take advantage of these opportunities.
-He is dedicated to helping as many clients as possible throughout Austin, Georgetown, and surrounding communities move on without the burden their criminal record would otherwise place on them.
+If you did not qualify in the past, you may be eligible now.
+Our expungement lawyer studies the most recent developments related to expunction and nondisclosure eligibility to help you take advantage of these opportunities.
+He is dedicated to helping as many clients as possible throughout Austin, Round Rock, and Williamson County move on without the burden their criminal record would otherwise place on them.

 Schedule Your Free Case Review Today